Locations:

 For others, there are early warning signs that a seizure is on its way.
 That’s called an aura or prodrome.
 That’s typical of a focal seizure.
 They’re seizures that may start in just one part of your brain.

 “An aura doesn’t always progress into a more involved seizure.
-Some people with seizures have brief symptoms that are only in the form of auras,” Dr. Lachhwani shares.
+Some people with seizures have brief symptoms that are only in the form of auras,” Dr. Lachhwani says.
 “Because these are often brief and subtle, they may not even recognize that they’re even having seizure symptoms and brush them off as something else, until one day the aura progresses into a more involved seizure episode.”

 For some people, auras can turn into convulsions in a matter of seconds.
 Others may take several minutes to progress from warning sign to loss of consciousness.
 If you recognize aura symptoms as a sign that you’re about to have a major seizure, take steps to protect yourself.
 That may mean not driving.
 Or lying down to avoid a fall.